Anttaj Hawthorne

-Anttaj Hawthorne (born November 15, 1981) is a former American football defensive lineman.
-He was drafted by the Oakland Raiders in the sixth round of the 2005 NFL Draft.
-He played college football at Wisconsin.
+Anttaj Hawthorne (born November 15, 1981) is an American former professional football player who was a defensive lineman for the Oakland Raiders of the National Football League (NFL).
+He played college football for the Wisconsin Badgers, and was selected by the Raiders in the sixth round of the 2005 NFL draft.
+Hawthorne also played for the Arizona Rattlers of the Arena Football League (AFL).

-Early years
+Early life

 Hawthorne attended Hamden High School in Hamden, Connecticut, his hometown.
 He played on the varsity football team all four years of his high school career and was a member of the 2000 New Haven Register All-State football team.
 He got a scholarship to the University of Wisconsin–Madison.
 Anttaj participated in the first ever U.S. Army All-American Bowl game on December 30, 2000.

 College career

 Hawthorne starred at the University of Wisconsin–Madison for four years.
 He was a team leader and a standout player.
 Originally a Nose-tackle in his freshman year, later moved to left defensive tackle where he started 41 consecutive games.
 Earned third-team All-American honors during his senior year and was also named All-Big Ten Conference three times, including a first-team selection as a junior, and a consensus selection as a senior.
 His senior year, he was named team captain and later received the team's Jay Seiler Coaches Appreciation Award.
 He finished his college career with a total of 201 tackles, 42 of which for a loss, 12 quarterback sacks, 2 forced fumbles, and 1 interception.
 Currently 6th place on Wisconsin–Madison's all-time list with 42 tackles for a loss.